QubitPi/hashistack/docs/blog/2023-11-20-dockerhub-github-actions.md

 1. Add your Docker ID as a secret to GitHub.
 Navigate to your GitHub repository and click **Settings** > **Secrets** > **New secret**.
 2. Create a new secret with the name DOCKERHUB_USERNAME and your Docker ID as value.
 3. Create a new Personal Access Token (PAT).
-To create a new token, go to [Docker Hub Settings](https://hub.docker.com/settings/security) and then click **New Access Token**.
+To create a new token, go to Docker Hub Settings at `https://hub.docker.com/settings/security` and then click **New Access Token**.

 Define CI Workflow on GitHub
 ----------------------------